Discrimination in the Job Market in the United States

-Despite significant indications of progress, racial inequality is still pervasive in the U.S. labor market.
-Compared to whites, African Americans are twice as likely to be unemployed, and earn nearly 25 percent less when they are employed.
-There may be many reasons for this stark difference – educational levels, cultural norms on work, and race-based employment discrimination could all be potential causes.
-The final possibility is of particular importance, and determining its prevalence should shape policy makers’ future decisions on affirmative action and equal employment laws.
+Considerable racial inequality and discrimination is still pervasive in the U.S. labor market.
+Compared to white individuals, black individuals are twice as likely to be unemployed, and earn nearly 25 percent less when they are employed.
+Race-based employment discrimination may be a cause of these disparities.
+Determining the prevalence of racial discrimination should shape policymakers' future decisions on affirmative action and equal employment laws.

 Résumés also varied by quality, with higher quality résumés having features such as summer employment experience, school-year employment, volunteering experience, extra computer skills, special honors, or military experience.
 Two high- and two low-quality résumés were sent to each job opening.
 The responses of prospective employers were measured according to a given résumé's ability to elicit a call back or e-mail request for an interview.

 Some qualities that we might think would level the playing field had minimal effects.
-For example, there is evidence that the returns to improving credentials for whites are much higher than for blacks.
-For resumes with white names, higher quality resumes received 30 percent more callbacks than low quality ones.
-For resumes with black names, the higher quality resumes did not receive significantly more callbacks.
-Whites living in richer, more educated, or whiter neighborhoods also have higher callback rates, but blacks do not benefit any more than whites from this neighborhood effect.
+For example, there is evidence that the returns to improving credentials for white applicants are much higher than for black applicants.
+For resumes with white-sounding names, higher quality resumes received 30 percent more callbacks than low quality ones.
+For resumes with black-sounding names, the higher quality resumes did not receive significantly more callbacks.
+White individuals living in richer, more educated, or whiter neighborhoods also have higher callback rates, but black individuals do not benefit any more than white individuals from this neighborhood effect.